 |Cooling gel packs||Yes|

 A really useful resource for getting up-to-date information about what you can take in your hand luggage by destination is gov.uk

 When travelling out of the UK, you are allowed to take laptops, mobiles, tablets, hairdryers, straighteners, cameras electric shavers and travel irons.

-If you are travelling to Turkey, Lebanon, Jordan, Egypt and Saudi Arabia be aware there are different restrictions depending on where you are flying.
-You are not allowed to take electrical devices larger than 16cm x 9.3cm x 1.5cm in your hand luggage if you are flying anywhere except Antalya, Bodrum, Istanbul Sabiha Gökçen, Izmir, Luxor, Hurghada or Marsa Alam.
-If you do take a small electrical item is needs to be fully charged and turn on if requested.
+If you are travelling to Turkey, Lebanon, Jordan, Egypt, and Saudi Arabia be aware there are different restrictions depending on where you are flying.
+You are not allowed to take electrical devices larger than 16cm x 9.3cm x 1.5cm in your hand luggage if you are flying anywhere except Antalya, Bodrum, Istanbul Sabiha Gökçen, Izmir, Luxor, Hurghada, or Marsa Alam.
+If you do take a small electrical item it needs to be fully charged and turn on if requested.

 You are subject to these rules even if you are just connecting through on to another flight so you must abide by them on your departing flight from the UK.

-This means, if you are starting your journey in the UK where these bans are not in place, but you are travelling through any of the list countries, then the rules must be abided by.
+This means if you are starting your journey in the UK where these bans are not in place, but you are travelling through any of the listed countries, then the rules must be abided by.

 Generally, tablet and liquid medicines are allowed onboard as long as they don’t exceed the 100ml limit.
 If you need to take a larger quantity in your hand luggage you must contact the airline and get authorisation before you fly.
 Medical equipment such as cool packs, hypodermic syringes and inhalers are permitted but scalpels aren’t and oxygen would need to be checked with the individual airline.

 Essentially the answer for most sporting items is no. There are a few exceptions including a sports parachute!
 Most other items, including golf clubs, darts, catapults, etc, must be checked into the hold.

 |Item||Allowed in hand luggage|